 (ii) A mirror is placed behind the pointer to ensure normal reading of the scale in all the cases.
-These avoidable errors occur also due to non-alignment of work piece centers, improper location of measuring instruments, etc.
+These

 Non-controllable errors: These are random errors which are not controllable.

 2.6 LINEAR AND ANGULAR MEASUREMENT

 Linear measuring instruments: Vernier, micrometer, interval measurement, Slip gauges and classification, interferometery, optical flats, limit gauges.